 quick_tutorial.
 A workspace is a common term used by integrated

-development environments (IDE) like PyCharm and PyDev that stores
+development environments (IDE), like PyCharm and PyDev, where virtual

 This tutorial will refer frequently to the location of the virtual environment.
 We set an environment variable to save typing later.